This article was updated on November 26 with the 2026 IRS Contribution Limits.

 I’m turning 60-63 in 2026, and I heard about a new retirement savings option for Catch-up contributions.
 What’s that?

-Dan: If you make Catch-up contributions and you’re turning 60-63 anytime in the calendar year, MSU will begin offering a new option that allows your Catch-up amount to be 150% of the regular Age 50 Catch-up amount.
+Dan: If you make Catch-up contributions and you’re turning 60-63 anytime in the calendar year, MSU now offers a new option that allows your Catch-up amount to be higher than the regular Age 50 Catch-up amount.
+Once you reach the standard contribution limit in your MSU 403(b) Supplemental and/or 457(b) Deferred Compensation accounts, you can save up to $11,250 instead of the regular $8,000 limit for Age 50 Catch-up.

 Where do I find more information about SECURE 2.0 Act, Roth and MSU’s Retirement Plans?

 Information about the MSU retirement plans is available on the HR webpage, Available Retirement Plans.
+You can also learn more on the After-Tax Roth and SECURE 2.0 Act HR webpage.

 Resources: SECURE 2.0 Act and Roth options